khalid-hussain/shaheen/chap9.md

 The newcomer said, "Had you looked carefully, you would have recognized me.
 I am the son of the Palace Warden of Al-Hamra.
 I am a student of Habeera Bin Saeed.
-For a few days I had been propagating jihad with Moosa...
+For a few days I had been propagating jihad with Musa...

 A lot of the men here in the army recognize me, but if the terrible news that I have come here with were to be proved wrong, then, I would be more than